 In this chapter fishery and population characteristics were compared amongst six regions of the South Australian snapper fishery.
 Some regions were part of South Australia's extensive gulf system, whereas others were on the continental shelf and experienced an oceanic environment.
 The catch information from the commercial sector indicated different temporal trends in catch history between the two gulfs.
 Population size and age structures, as well as patterns of growth, also differed between regions.
 Although the shape of otoliths did not vary amongst regions, the clarity of the incremental structure did vary in a way that was consistent with the geographic structure.
 Such spatial differences could only arise if most fish from the different regions had spent considerable parts of their lives living under different environmental conditions, i.e. had occupied different water masses.
-Therefore, these systematic differences are not consistent with the hypothesis of a single, large, mixed population but are more consistent with the population being divisible into numerous sub-populations of adult fish.
+Therefore, these systematic differences are not consistent with the population being divisible into numerous sub-populations of adult fish.
 The hypothesis that the snapper population of South Australia is divisible into numerous regional sub-populations is further explored in the following chapter.